ibm-cloud-docs/openwhisk/actions_web.md

       ```
       {: screen}

   c.
 You can also test the web action by using form data.
-You can test the web action by either:
+You can test the web action by using one of the following methods.
   {: #form_data}

     * Running the following cURL command.